eda-globetrotter/lamiera-per-caldaie/benchmarks/ispd2013/references.md

 The original set of benchmarks for the ISPD 2013 Discrete Gate Sizing and Threshold Voltage Assignment Contest includes: [Ozdal2013]; and [Ozdal2013].

+The final set of benchmarks used for the ISPD 2013 Discrete Gate Sizing and Threshold Voltage Assignment Contest includes: [Ozdal2013]; and [Ozdal2013].